“ Noise due to phase modulation ”

-For RF oscillators this noise is most commonly expressed in terms of single sideband phase noise.
+For RF oscillators this noise is most commonly expressed in terms of single sideband phase noise, L(f).
 This is a relative measurement of the noise measured in a 1 Hz bandwidth, at a frequency offset from the carrier, relative to the carrier power.
 The units are dBc/Hz.

 Phase noise measurement

-Spectrum analyzer may be used to measure phase noise, taking the resolution bandwidth filter into account, although this can prove inaccurate.
+Spectrum analysers may be used to measure phase noise, taking the resolution bandwidth filter into account, although this can prove inaccurate.

-Spectrum analyzer resolution bandwidth to 1Hz bandwidth conversion.
+Spectrum analyser resolution bandwidth to 1Hz bandwidth conversion.

-Some spectrum analyzers have a built in phase noise measurement capability to perform this calculation, often including a more accurate noise bandwidth calculation.
+Some spectrum analysers have a built in phase noise measurement capability to perform this calculation, often including a more accurate noise bandwidth calculation.
 This function is usually found in a noise marker menu.
-The output from a spectrum analyzer displays the summation of the amplitude and phase noise of the source under test and the analyzer's own phase noise.
-This makes measuring low phase noise oscillators difficult as the performance is often limited by the spectrum analyzer.
+The output from a spectrum analyser displays the summation of the amplitude and phase noise of the source under test and the analyser's own phase noise.
+This makes measuring low phase noise oscillators difficult as the performance is often limited by the spectrum analyser.
 For low phase noise sources, alternative methods must be utilized, such as frequency discriminators or phase noise test systems

 PLLs and phase noise

-In synthesizer phase locked loops, there are a number of noise sources that sum to form the PLL's
+In synthesizer phase locked loops, there are a number of noise sources that contribute to the PLL

 These sources are acted upon by the loop, such that the loop low pass filters the reference source and PLL